 Supporting municipalities in introducing and implementing the European Energy Award approach

-We support various local authorities in their activities within the framework of the European Energy Award approach.
-Among other things, we support them in the development of energy guidelines, energy concepts, action plans, energy management, monitoring systems as well as communication and cooperation measures.
-In this context we support local authorities both on the way to their initial certification with the label European Energy Award as well as on their further journey as an Energy City to use their municipal competences at the local level for contributing to the energy transition and climate protection.
+we support local authorities both on the way to their initial certification with the label European Energy Award as well as on their further journey as an Energy City to use their municipal competences

 Further information: https://www.local-energy.swiss